YiShi701/Fixated-object-detection/README.md

 The rest of ETFOD will be published.

+## Detection Demo

+Detection demos are presented by 10fps_cat4.mp4 and 10fps_cat5.mp4.

 ## The code

-The code of FOD-Net and LFOD-Net are availabel by Detection demos are presented by 10fps_cat4.mp4 and 10fps_cat5.mp4.
+The code of FOD-Net and LFOD-Net are availabel by https://github.com/YiShi701/Fixated-object-detection/blob/main/FOD_NET.zip